FrancesCoronel/personal-website-v3/_posts/2015-01-05-prepare-for-coding-bootcamps.md

 -   Create an array of numbers, save it to a variable
 -   Use a loop to iterate through each element of the array
--   Write a separate “doubling” function that returns any number it is given multiplied by two
+-   Write a separate "doubling" function that returns any number it is given multiplied by two
--   Pass each number from the array to the “doubling” function in turn
+-   Pass each number from the array to the "doubling" function in turn
 -   Save the original numbers and the doubled results as key-value pairs in an object